This guide can be read online using the links to its sections above. The full guide can also be downloaded as a PDF (46 pages; 800 KB).

 Human rights approaches combine international, regional and national legal frameworks with a focus on individuals and context-specific struggles for rights.
 Human rights can also be defined collectively, most commonly by indigenous peoples.
 Approaches to promoting human rights can therefore involve both 'bottom up' empowerment and 'top down' strengthening of accountability institutions.
 They also necessitate efforts to tackle structural inequalities caused by exclusion, discrimination and unequal power relations.

 This guide introduces the international human rights framework, 'rights-based approaches to development', and the policies of various donors and NGOs.
 It explores how human rights can enhance policy and practice in various development sectors, and examines the relationship between rights, social exclusion and discrimination.
 The guide uses parallel vocabulary.
 For the legal aspects of human rights, it employs the controlled vocabulary used in international law.
 For rights-based approaches and development policy, it uses the language of development agencies.

-This topic guide was prepared by Jo Crichton.
+This topic guide was originally prepared by Jo Crichton, updated by Huma Haider in 2011, and further updated by Ellie Chowns and Evie Browne in 2015.
 The GSDRC appreciates the contributions of Rosalind Eyben at the Institute of Development Studies, Katarina Tomasevski at Lund University, John Spall at the International Development Department, University of Birmingham, and Sylvia Bluck at the Department for International Development.
-Comments, questions or documents for consideration should be sent to Huma Haider.